woopzz/pkb/README.md

 # PKB

-A personal knowledge base web app.
+A web API for the personal knowledge base.

 ### Services